home-anthill/api-server/README.md

 # Air Conditioner

 Personal project to control a Beko air conditioner using an ESP32 with an IR emitter.
-On server-side I create a Kubernetes cluster with a simple microservices architecture.
+On server-side, I'm using a Kubernetes cluster with a simple microservices architecture.

 ## Architecture